-Most businesses operating in Seattle are required to have a Seattle business license.
-You need a license for:
+Most businesses operating in Seattle are required to have a Seattle business license tax certificate.
+You need a license tax certificate for:

 - retail sales and services

 Less common business types, like home-based businesses and nonprofits, usually require a business license tax certificate as well.
 Only the business owner is required to get a license tax certificate; employees do not need to get individual license tax certificates.
 If you are unsure whether or not you need a Seattle business license tax certificate, please contact us.